suffolklibraries/lgc/content/collections/events/social-action-workshop-19-04.md

     content:
       -
         type: text
         text: 'Social Action Workshop meets at The Hold, 131 Fore Street, Ipswich.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'For those travelling by car, there is a car park a short walk from the venue next to the student halls.'
+        text: 'For those travelling by car, there is a car park a short walk from the venue next to the student halls.
+Bus routes are also available nearby. '
   -
     type: heading
     attrs: